 Most hairstylists and beauticians recommend waiting for 2-3 weeks after braiding.
 After getting a relaxer, your hair is in a state of “fragility” and doesn’t need manipulation with tight styles like braids or twists.

-See, exerting tension on a newly relaxed hair might break off the delicate strands and ultimately damage the root.
+See, exerting tension on newly relaxed hair might break off the delicate strands and ultimately damage the root.

 How long after the relaxer can I get highlights?